ashis103/To_do_list/README.md

 5. Run the Docker Container:

 docker run -p 5000:5000 flask-todo-app

 This will start the Flask app inside the Docker container and expose port 5000 to your localhost.
 You should now be able to access the app at http://localhost:5000.

+docker-compose up --build